How this Indian CA Dweep Mehta started his finance career from scratch after Immigrating to Canada

 We had a lot of things to get used to within that space of six months, especially the snowy winter.

-In the meanwhile, my uncle introduced me to his friend who connected me to someone at the Toronto Chapter of the Institute of Chartered Accountants of India (ICAI).
+Meanwhile, my uncle introduced me to his friend who connected me to someone at the Toronto Chapter of the Institute of Chartered Accountants of India (ICAI).
 This was to be my stepping stone for finding a chartered accountant job in Canada.

 I joined the ICAI Toronto Chapter in October 2015.
 It was then that I realized the importance of referrals and networking in Canada.